Sign In Join Now

 Created/First appeared: 1987

 The Little Polar Bear book series started life in Germany as Der kleine Eisbär.
-It became better know however, when it was adapted into a television series in the 90s, and was revived again in the early 2000s.
+It became better known however, when it was adapted into a television series in the 90s, and was revived again in the early 2000s.

 Lars is a young, friendly Polar Bear with a penchant for adventure and often getting into a spot of trouble.
 He lives with his parents in the North Pole, and floats about on sheets of ice, discovering new things.
 He's a cheeky and curious explorer of a bear.